Built-in functions include the following.

 number | string |

-returns Boolean indicating whether a validation FUNCTION or REGEX returns true for all values in an ARRAY or HASH ...or returns null when given an empty ARRAY or HASH if no FUNCTION or REGEX used, compares based on truthiness |
+returns Boolean indicating whether a validation FUNCTION or REGEX returns true for all values in a LIST or HASH ...or returns null when given an empty LIST or HASH if no FUNCTION or REGEX used, compares based on truthiness |

-returns Boolean indicating whether a validation FUNCTION or REGEX returns true for any value in an ARRAY or HASH ...or returns null when given an empty ARRAY or HASH if no FUNCTION or REGEX used, compares based on truthiness |
+returns Boolean indicating whether a validation FUNCTION or REGEX returns true for any value in a LIST or HASH ...or returns null when given an empty LIST or HASH if no FUNCTION or REGEX used, compares based on truthiness |

 returns string representing time required to execute the FUNCTION, the number of times given by the COUNT (default 1) The FUNCTION must be one that takes no parameters.
 COUNT must be a positive integer. see also ticks() |

-if passed one argument, tests each value of ARRAY or HASH for truthiness otherwise returns count of values that the FUNCTION or REGEX returns true for see also filter(), any(), all() |
+if passed one argument, tests each value of LIST or HASH for truthiness otherwise returns count of values that the FUNCTION or REGEX returns true for see also filter(), any(), all() |

 executes a system command STRING, using a trusted source (not for use with user-provided data) returns a result or throws an exception see also execTH() |